H2Cyber/VolDiff/README.md

 VolDiff will save the output of a selection of volatility plugins for both memory images (baseline and infected), and create a report to highlight changes.

-Tested using Volatility 2.4 (vol.py) and Windows 7 images.
+Tested using Volatility 2.4 (vol.py) and Windows 7 memory images.

 Please report bugs to houcem.hachicha[@]gmail.com.